email2ify/My-Yoga/README.md

 <h1>Yoga</h1>
 Yoga website is created with a Django functionality, bootstrap and HTML.
-The healthy life style yoga blog website can be assessed, navigated to the blog that interest the user.
+The healthy life style yoga blog website can be assessed in all devices, navigated to the blog that interest the user.
 As it is a crud functionality, the app can post testimonials,comments, read, update or delete comment.
 The website was builth using Agile methodology for structure, and for UI Design Bootstrap technology.

 <h2><Strong>Image:</strong></h2>